Bridal Nutrition - Ways to Stay Fit and Energized in the Weeks Before the Wedding

 Snacks are another important addition to any diet.
 Consuming regular snacks in between small meals is most important to maintaining a healthy metabolism.
 Exceptional snacks that reduce hunger, provide energy, and promote healthy digestion are key.
 Eat small portions of yogurt, almonds, corn nuts, jello, pears, bananas, and grapefruit in between meals, or after an early dinner, to stay revived and satisfied.
 Believe it or not, dark chocolate is also a great snack for weight maintenance.
 A few nibbles here and there helps to slow digestion, boost metabolism, and keep one fuller longer.

-Despite that most people believe dinner should be the largest meal of the day, the bodies usage of daily fuel speaks to the contrary.
+Despite that fact that most people believe dinner should be the largest meal of the day, the bodies usage of daily fuel speaks to the contrary.
 By dinner time, most people are ready to relax and rejuvenate from a long days work.
 Up to this point, the body has been using foods consumed earlier, and although energy is wearing thin, the body is by no means in need of excessive fuel.
 To successfully control weight, it's important to keep dinners light and lean.
 Pairing a small portion of lean meat with fresh vegetables is probably the best choice, but minimal portions of healthy carbohydrates such as brown rice, sweet potatoes, or whole grain pasta can be acceptable for more active individuals.